jon-dominguez94/chillflix/README.md

 ### Video Search

 Implementing the search functionality was quite a challenge.
 At first, I was trying to combine all the logic into the Navbar since the search bar was there.
 But it proved to be very difficult to render the results and also track the query string.
-So I broke up the search functionality into its own component.
-The search bar on the Navbar updates the route.
-The search results container monitors the query string and passes in the search to the search results component.
-Then the search results component takes over the page and renders the videos matching the query.
-This allows the page to be updated as the query string gets updated.
+So I came to this solution:
+* Search functionality was spread over two components
+* The search bar on the Navbar component would expand when clicked on
+  * Once the user starts typing, the route would be updated with the query string
+* Once the route changed to a search, the search results container would monitor the query string, passing it as a prop to the search results
+* Search results component would filter out the movies in state, non case-sensitive and display them
+  * An empty query string would return all videos
+* If the 'X' was clicked, the search bar would contract and the user would be rerouted back to browse

 ![](./screenshots/search.png)